Some time back I gave

 take can make all the difference in the world.

-"Do not be deceived: 'Evil
+"Do not be deceived: 'Evil company corrupts good habits.'"
+(1

-company corrupts good habits.'"
-(1 Cor.
-15:33 NKJV) Good parents have always been concerned about
+Cor.
+15:33 NKJV) Good parents have

-the company their teenage children keep and with good scriptural reason to back
+always been concerned about the company their teenage children keep and with

-around with the wrong people long enough and get into a close relationship with
+is just a fact if you hang around with the wrong people long enough and get

-them it is going to rub off on you.
-Run
+into a close relationship with them it is going to rub off on you.
+Run with the wrong crowd, avoid the

-with the wrong crowd, avoid the righteous, and it will catch up with you in due
+righteous, and it will catch up with you in due time.

 There are people out in

-the world whose advice or counsel needs to be ignored for it is ungodly and
+the world whose advice or counsel needs to be ignored for it is ungodly and ultimately

-ultimately leads to suffering and sorrow.
+leads to suffering and sorrow.
+Gross

-can easily draw the uninformed into its grasp.
+the uninformed into its grasp.
+Paul

-Paul said, "And no wonder!
-For
+said, "And no wonder!
+For Satan himself transforms himself into an angel

-Satan himself transforms himself into an angel of light.
-Therefore it is no great thing if his
+of light.
+Therefore it is no great thing

-will be according to their works."
+whose end will be according to their works."
 (2 Cor.
 11:14-15 NKJV)

 Homosexual marriage is